Joshua Bassett: Philanthropy

 In January 2021, Bassett opened his online merchandise store, donating 100% of his proceeds from the merchandise to charity.
 Current charities that his merchandise store supports include Bring Change to Mind, Teen Line, and Sunrise Movement.
 Other charities that Bassett's merchandise store has supported include Court Appointed Special Advocates, Jack.org, The Young Feminist Fund, and A Long Walk Home.

 Bassett donated 100% of his proceeds from his song "Crisis", the lead single from his December 2021 EP Crisis / Secret / Set Me Free, to mental health organizations.
 In addition, Bassett donated one dollar for every pre-save of said EP to mental health organizations, raising over twenty thousand dollars.
 Additionally, Bassett donated a portion of every VIP ticket for his upcoming American/European tour to a charity of the buyer's choice.

 In March 2022, Bassett was selected to be an ambassador for the American Eagle "Members Always: Future Together" philanthropic campaign.
-Through this initiative, the brand will award $200,000 in grants to twenty young people igniting change in their communities.
-For Mental Health Awareness Month, Bassett, through the program, partnered with mental health awareness nonprofit organization Bring Change to Mind and was a speaker on mental health to local LA high school students at the organization's SoCal Summit.
+Through this initiative, the brand awarded $200,000 in grants to twenty young people igniting change in their communities.
+For Mental Health Awareness Month, through the program, Bassett partnered with mental health awareness nonprofit organization Bring Change to Mind and was a speaker on mental health to local LA high school students at the organization's SoCal Summit.

 In August 2022, Bassett was included on the Variety Power of Young Hollywood Impact List and invited to a gala hosted in partnership with Facebook Gaming.
 As part of the event, Bassett competed in a charity gaming tournament where each impact list honoree chose a charity of their choice to donate all their winnings to.
-Bassett chose to support Planned Parenthood.
-He ended up winning the tournament and donating $10,000 to Planned Parenthood.
+Bassett's team chose to support Planned Parenthood.
+They ended up winning the tournament and donating $10,000 to Planned Parenthood.

 In September 2022, Bassett released his third EP, Sad Songs in a Hotel Room.
 The second single of the project, "Lifeline", was a song dedicated to his mother, who was by his side while he was deathly ill in 2021.
 Bassett donated 100% of the proceeds for "Lifeline" to "organizations that are a lifeline for others".
 In addition, with the release of the single, he announced that he was creating an organization called "Find My Lifeline", a haven to provide people with support and lifelines for those who may not have a friend or family member to turn to.

+In June 2023, Bassett started an initiative called "Sammy Sundays".
+He, along with friends and family, have worked to create care packages with hygiene and menstrual products, food, clothes, and other essential goods to give to the homeless community in Los Angeles.
+These care packages have been distributed every Sunday.